radekstepan/burnchart/README.md

 - [credit card form](http://designmodo.com/ux-credit-card-payment-form/) ux from Designmodo
 - workers: using a free instance of IronWorker and assuming 5s runtime each time gives us a poll every 6 minutes.
 Zapier would poll every 15 minutes but already integrates Stripe and FB.
 - worst case scenario I provide even Small Business plan for free and provide a better experience

+## Plans

+### Community

+- your repos are saved locally
+- no auto-updates to milestones, everything fetched on page load
+- no private repos

+### Business

+- repos, milestones saved remotely
+- auto-update with new information
+- private repos